 2. The Location

 The location is also an important thing to consider when choosing a university.
-Think about the distance away from home and if you want to explore universities in your hometown or a long-distance away.
+Think about the distance away from home and if you want to explore universities in or near your hometown or a long-distance away.
 Make sure you explore the advantages and disadvantages of both.
 You should also think about if you would prefer studying and living in a big city or a quieter rural area.
 Choosing a university in a location that appeals to you will add to your university experience and you’ll be more inclined to make the most of your surroundings.
 Finally, consider the local areas, what there is to do, how close things are, and the transportation connections around.

 3. University Rankings